1/144 Jet Prototypes

 • Whilst the nose leg is too short, the main gear legs are too tall, giving the model a funny nose-down attitude.
 The main legs can be shortened by cutting them flush off their attachment tabs, drilling a hole in each tab and inserting the leg into this hole.

-• There is no cockpit interior whatsoever, so I added dash, coaming, floor, stick and seat from scratch.
+• The kit contains no cockpit interior whatsoever, so I added dash, coaming, floor, stick and seat from scratch.

 • I added some of the ducting inside the main intakes, to get rid of the see-through effect.